tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 - In the view, we could directly examine the `request` object and check if the user is authenticated.
 - Or, we could use a *decorator* function `@login_required` provided by Django that checks if the user is authenticated.

-The direct approach checks to see whether a user is logged in, via the `user.is_authenticated()` method.
+The direct approach checks to see whether a user is logged in via the built-in Django `user.is_authenticated()` method.
 The `user` object is available via the `request` object passed into a view.
 The following example demonstrates this approach.

 {lang="python",linenos=off}
 	def some_view(request):